-Under the terms of the awards, the actual value, if any, that the executive would ultimately receive depends on the extent to which the cumulative performance objectives are achieved at the end of the performance period.

-The number of performance shares that may be earned at the end of the performance period may vary from 0% to 200% of the target amount, based on multi-year performance against performance goals.
+Under the terms of the awards, the actual number of performance shares, if any, that the executive would ultimately receive depends on the extent to which the cumulative performance objectives are achieved at the end of the performance period.
+The number of performance shares that may be earned at the end of the performance period may vary from 0% to 200% of the target amount.
 Dividends or dividend equivalents do not accrue during the vesting period.